leela-azorin/leela-azorin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD Student in English Linguistics and Phonetics from [Aix-Marseille University](https://www.univ-amu.fr/) at the [LPL Lab](https://www.lpl-aix.fr/contact/azorin-leela/).
+I hold a PhD in English Linguistics and Phonetics (Language Sciences) from [Aix-Marseille University](https://www.univ-amu.fr/).
+I did my PhD at the [LPL Lab](https://www.lpl-aix.fr/contact/azorin-leela/) from 2021 to 2025 and am currently working as an ATER at ENS de Lyon / [ICAR lab] (https://icar.cnrs.fr/recherche/syntaxe-sens-textualite/).